 Parents/guardians are asked to carefully check their children each morning to make sure they show no signs of illness.
 If a child has symptoms of illness, the child should remain at home.
 Parents will be contacted if a child becomes ill at school.
-Children cannot be sent home alone or on a bus with other students if ill.
-Students who have a fever, or episodes of vomiting or diarrhea will be sent home and must remain home until they are fever, vomit, and diarrhea free for at least 24 hours prior to return without the use of fever-reducing medication.
+Children who are ill cannot be sent home alone or on a bus with other students.
+Students who have a fever, or episodes of vomiting or diarrhea will be sent home and must remain home until they are fever- vomit- and diarrhea-free for at least 24 hours prior to returning (without the use of fever-reducing medication).